joycenerd/CV-Lane_Detection/README.md

 Lane Detection
 ==

-inal project codes for Computer vision in spring semester at NYCU.
-This is a basic lane detection using TuSimple dataset
+Final project codes for Computer vision in the spring semester at NYCU.
+This is a basic lane detection using TuSimple dataset.

 ## 109-2 CV Final
 * Zhi-Yi Chin joycenerd.cs09@nycu.edu.tw